IM-UR-CITY/im-ur-city/index.md

 ## The Mission
 ---------------------------------------
-Augmenting social interactions through digital agents and decentralised technologies to create a new type of digital societies.
+Enhancing social interactions with digital agents and decentralised technologies for innovative digital societies.

 ## Project Status